DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 # Java Exception Handling Lab

-Java exceptions are events that occur during the execution of a program and signal that an error or unexpected condition has occurred.
-They allow your program to respond gracefully rather than crashing unexpectedly.
-This lab is divided into several standalone sections, each containing an explanation, an example, and a DIY exercise with an expected output dropdown.
-You can complete each section independently.
+Java exceptions are events that occur during the execution of a program, they signal that an error or unexpected condition has occurred.
+Exceptions allow your program to handle these events gracefully rather than crashing unexpectedly.

+This lab is divided into several standalone sections, each containing

+1. An Explanation
+2. An example
+3. A DIY exercise

+You can complete each section below independently.

 ---